Easy 5 Ingredient Homemade Mac and Cheese

 Instructions

-- start the water for the noodles to boil.
-Cook noodles as instructed on the box.
+- Start by boiling a large pot of salted water for the noodles.
+Cook elbow macaroni al dente as instructed on the box.

-- While noodles are cooking, head up butter in a saucepan.
+While noodles are cooking, melt butter in a large saucepan over medium heat.

-- While the butter is melting pour milk into a large coffee cup.
+While the butter is melting, pour whole milk into a large coffee cup.
 My mom always mixed it in a coffee cup, so I do too.
-Stir in the corn starch with the milk.
-Once butter is melted, pour in the milk/cornstarch mixture.
+Stir in the cornstarch with the milk.
+Once the butter is melted, pour in the milk/cornstarch mixture.

-- Turn onto medium heat until it starts to bubble and thicken.
+Turn the heat to medium-low until it starts to bubble and thicken into a creamy cheese sauce.
 Once you can see it thickening, add in the cheese, and slowly stir until it all melts together.
 Place on low heat if necessary to prevent burning.

-- Strain pasta and place back in pan, pour cheese mixture over noodles and stir well.
-Add in salt and pepper to taste.
+Strain the cooked pasta and place it back in the pan, pour the cheese mixture over noodles, and stir well.
+Add in salt and black pepper to taste.

 For more recipes and to follow along with all my cooking, baking, and homesteading in real time, make sure we’re friends over on Instagram.
 Sharing in stories is my favorite!